On the spectrum and ergodicity of a neutral multi-allelic Moran model: Acknowledgement

 \section{Acknowledgement}

 The research presented in this paper was mostly conducted while the author was a PhD student at Université Paris-Dauphine and the Institut de Mathématiques de Toulouse.
-The author would like to thank his advisors, Djalil Chafa\"{i} and Simona Grusea, for their encouragement and many fruitful discussions on this research.
-The author would also like to extend his gratitude to Didier Pinchon for his valuable help that greatly improved the quality of this manuscript.
+The author was partially supported by the ITI IRMIA++.
+The author would like to thank Djalil Chafa\"{i}, Simona Grusea and Didier Pinchon for their encouragement and many fruitful discussions on this research.
+The author would also like to extend his gratitude to Vlada Limic, Denis Villemonais, Hua Zhou and the two anonymous reviewers for their careful reading and helpful comments, that greatly improved the quality of this manuscript.